-William & Mary’s library is almost as old as the college itself, dating back to the late 1690s.
+William & Mary’s library is almost as old as the university itself, dating back to the late 1690s.
 The library had its origin in 1698 when Virginia’s royal governor, Sir Francis Nicholson, donated his personal library of more than 200 volumes.
 The library was located in the historic Wren Building and would remain there for more than 200 years.
 During those years, the library – and the Wren Building– was destroyed in three separate fires, in addition to suffering damage during the Revolutionary War.

 The collection grew thanks to a bequest and gifts from William Wake, Archbishop of Canterbury in 1729, and Louis XVI in 1784, whose gift numbered 200 volumes.

-By the end of the Revolutionary War, the nearly 3,000 books in the college library made it the second largest of its kind in North America, after Harvard.
+By the end of the Revolutionary War, the nearly 3,000 books in the university library made it the second largest of its kind in North America, after Harvard.
 Back then, students had to pay ten shillings a year for use of the library and could borrow one book at a time between the hours of 9 and 10 a.m. on Mondays and Fridays.

 In 1905, Andrew Carnegie pledged $20,000 for the construction of a new library on campus.
 By that time, the collection had grown to 12,000 volumes.
 The new building was simply called The Library, and served as such from 1909 until 1966.
 That building is now known as Tucker Hall.